Choosing Cough or Cold Medicine for Your Child

 The cold and flu aisle at your local drugstore overflows with brightly colored options.
 There’s even a whole section dedicated solely to kids’ medicine.

 Follow these guidelines to select a formula to help your child feel better, faster.

 Read Labels Carefully

 Pay close attention to age information.
 Also, inspect the ingredients list.
-Don’t give any products containing aspirin to children or teens, because it may contribute to a serious liver and brain condition called Reye syndrome.
+Do not give aspirin or products containing aspirin to children younger than age 19 when they have a fever or are fighting a virus (including a cold, the flu, or chickenpox).
+Children consuming aspirin during these times is linked to the development of a serious liver and brain condition called Reye syndrome.

 Treat Young Children Cautiously

 Most experts—including those at the U.S. Food and Drug Administration (FDA)—advise against giving cough or cold medications to children younger than age 4.
 If your child is between the ages of 4 and 6, consult with your health care provider first.
 These medications probably won’t help, and they may cause harmful side effects for children in this age range.

 Take Special Care with Infants